phockett/ePSproc/docker/readme.md

 # ePSproc + JupyterLab builds with Docker

-Dockerfiles for ePSproc, based on [Jupyter Docker Stacks images](https://jupyter-docker-stacks.readthedocs.io/en/latest/index.html).
+Dockerfiles for ePSproc, based on [Jupyter Docker Stacks images](https://jupyter-docker-stacks.readthedocs.io/en/latest/index.html), are in `/docker`.

 Quick build container only: